-The fellowship does not formally offer hotel accommodation prior the interview day.
-However, accommodation may occasionally be arranged in special circumstances, through housing with the current sports medicine fellow.
+The fellowship does not offer hotel accommodation prior the interview day.

 Yes, the UW Sports medicine fellowship is accredited through the ACGME.
 Fellows are thus allowed to sit for the CAQ exam in sports medicine following successful completion of this fellowship program.
 The program is one of the longest-standing accredited fellowships, having achieved this distinction in 1996.

 The fellow is allowed 15 weekdays and 6 week-end days to use toward vacation.
 Additionally, 5 days are provided for CME purposes.

 The UW Sports Medicine Fellow receives a R4 (4th year resident) salary during their fellowship year.
 Salary information can be found at the UW Benefits Office Site.
 The 2014-2015 R4 stipend is $60,108.
 The fellow does receive benefits including health and dental insurance as part of enrolling as a fellow at the University of Washington.
 Parking is provided at the UW Neighborhood Northgate Clinic free of cost.
 However, if the fellow desires to obtain parking at other sites (such as Husky Stadium), this is deducted from the fellow’s salary.